damorao271/epayco-fe/README.md

 npm install
 ```

+3. clone the file `.env-example` and rename it to `.env` using the provided vairables values
-3. Start the development server using
+4. Start the development server using

 ```
 npm run dev
 ```

-4. Open your web browser and navigate to http://localhost:5173 to view the application.
+5. Open your web browser and navigate to http://localhost:5173 to view the application.